+'''

 100 : ExternalPressure

+'''

 Note: As of USPEX version 9.4.1 pressure value (in GPa) is set by the tag ExternalPressure in the INPUT.txt file.
-Please NO LONGER specify it in relaxation files in the Specific/ folder.
+Please: do not specify it in relaxation files in the Specific/ folder.

 ▷ variable valences

 Meaning: Describes the valences of each type of atom.
 Used only to evaluate bond hardnesses, which are used for computing the approximate dynamical matrix (for softmutation) and hardness of the crystal.